Gordon Ramsay is to front a brand new competition series for BBC One.

 "I’ve spent the last 21 years at Restaurant Gordon Ramsay nurturing, supporting and mentoring some of Great Britain’s greatest chefs and that’s truly why I think investing in the next generation of talented individuals is so important!”

-The eight-part series of Gordon Ramsay’s Future Food Stars will air on BBC One.
+The eight-part series of Gordon Ramsay’s Future Food Stars will air on BBC One with a start date to be confirmed.